qunitjs/qunit/docs/config/filter.md

 ---
 layout: page-api
 title: QUnit.config.filter
-excerpt: Decide which tests should run based on a substring or pattern match.
+excerpt: Select tests to run based on a substring or pattern match.
 groups:
   - config
 version_added: "1.0.0"
 ---

-Decide selectively which tests should run based on a substring or pattern match.
+Select tests to run based on a substring or pattern match.

 <table>
 <tr>